Mixed-income housing, either in one building or in a district or neighborhood, offers many social advantages and almost no disadvantages.

 For civic life to work, in some sense the entire political jurisdiction must become one big network.

-If we understand, then hopefully some of us will be willing to help.
+If we understand that key point, then hopefully some of us will be willing to interact with people who are not yet as successful as we are.

 Note that if only one neighborhood in a metropolitan area is willing to participate in mixing incomes, it won't help much.
 Many or most neighborhoods have to be willing to accept a few low income households, who then will be able in some instances to move themselves out of poverty.